-I came to watch the show with my group of friends.
-My friends are actually my son’s girlfriend's family, and we go to almost every show.
-Afterall, she is in the band and is one of the lead guitar players.
-Right now they have scattered a little as they make their way around the room.
-There was laughing, eating and drinking…all to the rhythm of the guitars.
+I'm with my group of friends, who are actually the parents of my son’s girlfriend.
+We go to almost every show.
+After all, his girlfriend is co-lead guitar player in the band.
+Right now her parents have scattered a little as they make their way around the room.

 Photo Credit: Bain Testa